andrivet/vivado-on-silicon-mac-x11/README.md

 # Vivado on Silicon Mac (with X11)

-This is a tool for installing [Vivado™](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html) on Arm®-based Apple Silicon Macs in a Rosetta-enabled container It is in no way associated with Xilinx or AMD.
+This is a tool for installing [Vivado™](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html) on Arm®-based Apple Silicon Macs in a Rosetta-enabled container.
+It is in no way associated with Xilinx or AMD.

 ## About this Fork

 * The original project uses a linux desktop and VNC to connect to this desktop.
 This fork uses instead X11 (XQuartz) and thus, Vivado will directly appear on the desktop of macOS.

-* The project has been updated for Vivado 2025.1
+* The project has been updated for Vivado 2024.2

 * The project has been updated to be compatible with FT2232C and FT2232H.
 The later is used by some Digilent hardware.
 This compatibility is possible thanks to CanardConfit's fork of xvcd (https://github.com/CanardConfit/xvcd)